opea-project/GenAIExamples/FaqGen/docker/xeon/README.md

 ## 🚀 Build Docker Images

-First of all, you need to build Docker Images locally and install the python package of it.
+First of all, you need to build Docker Images locally.
+This step can be ignored once the Docker images are published to Docker hub.

 ```bash
 git clone https://github.com/opea-project/GenAIComps.git